keptn/tutorials/site/tutorials/snippets/install/installKeptn-aks.md

 : The installation process will take about 5-10 minutes.

 Negative
-: If the installation fails, please double check that you are logged in to the Kubernetes cluster with `az login`
+: If the installation fails, please double check that you are logged in to your Azure account with `az login`

 ### Installation details